numpy-thonic run length compression …

 os = comp[3 + zs]

-o = comp[3 + zs + 1:]
+o = comp[3 + zs + 1:]the

 Next in [compress.py line: 251] :